Yoga Teacher Training

 Our 500 Hour Yoga Teacher Training Course was developed to give students an in-depth and holistic approach to yoga.

 You’ll benefit from the knowledge and expertise of our tutors, who combined, have over 200 years and thousands of hours of experience in the study, practice and teaching of yoga.
 They have trained with some of the world’s most highly respected teachers from a wide range of yoga schools that include Ashtanga, Iyengar, Sivananda and many more.
 Each one of our teachers brings something unique to our teacher training course.
 This eclectic mix of backgrounds creates an ideal environment for students to develop their very own personal approach to yoga.

-Our two year course comprises 44 days of practice and study held over 20 weekends in Devon.
-Two of these are Thursday to Sunday full board residential weekends based at Middle Coombe Farm near Tiverton.
+Our two-year course comprises 43 days of practice and study held over 20 weekends in Devon.
+Three are Friday to Sunday full board residential weekends at Namaste Barn near Chudleigh.
 This venue is ideally located in the rolling countryside of Devon.
 It offers a peaceful environment – perfect for Yoga study and contemplation.
-Classes are held in a converted thatched cider press barn with underfloor heating and beautiful views across the Devon hills.
+Classes are held in a purpose-built, well-equipped studio with underfloor heating and beautiful views across the Devon hills.

 As well as learning the correct procedure and practice of a wide range of asanas, students will also cover Mudras and Bandhas, Pranayama, Kriyas and meditation practices in detail.

 You’ll also study anatomy, physiology and pathology – essential for any yoga teacher.
 A broad based understanding of the eleven body systems are the key areas of study.
 However, we have also given particular emphasis to the varied beneficial physical affects that yoga asana can bring to the body and explore these too.
 Keith Bellis, the tutor for this subject, has over 40 years of experience in teaching the subject and is himself a yoga and Shiatsu practitioner.